 The fried egg jellyfish can grow to be 16 inches wide.
 The free end of its oral arms and tentacles have purple and yellow tips.
 You probably won't feel a thing if you get stung by an egg yolk jellyfish.
 Their sting is mild enough that tiny fish and crabs freely hitch a ride on their bells or hide inside their tentacles.

-Fried egg jellyfish habit the Mediterranean sea, the Adriatic sea, and the Aegean sea.
-The fried egg jellyfish stays alive for six months during the warmer months and dies when the water begins to get colder.
+These jellyfish inhabit the Mediterranean Sea, the Adriatic Sea, and the Aegean Sea.
+They stay alive for six months during the warmer months and die when the water begins to get colder.

 The crystal jellyfish is a bioluminescent jellyfish that is almost entirely transparent when it is not glowing.
 When disturbed, crystal jellies emit a green light from the rim of their bells.
 This is what makes them so important to science.
 The crystal jellyfish is the source of the Green Fluorescent Protein that scientists use as cell markers.

 It has a kind of flat bell that can get up to 7 inches in diameter but is just 4 cm high.
 Their bell is ringed with numerous stinging tentacles (up to 150) of varying lengths.
-Crystal jellyfish have whitish radial canals that stretch from the mouth to the rim of their bells, which make them look like tiny bicycle wheels.
+These jellies have whitish radial canals that stretch from the mouth to the rim of their bells, which make them look like tiny bicycle wheels.

 We find the crystal jellyfish living close to the shore of the North American, northern Alaska, and northern Mexico coasts.
 The crystal jellyfish eats other jellyfish and may be cannibalistic.